What is this medication?

-TRASTUZUMAB DERUXTECAN (tras TOOZ eu mab DER ux TEE kan) is a monoclonal antibody combined with chemotherapy.
-It is used to treat breast cancer.
+TRASTUZUMAB DERUXTECAN (tras TOOZ eu mab DER ux TEE kan) is a chemotherapy medicine and a monoclonal antibody.
+It treats certain types of cancer.
+Some of the cancers treated are breast cancer and gastric cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.